 Tooth enamel is very important.
 It is very important for people to protect their teeth enamel and not wear it away.
 One common mistake many people make is by tooth brushing very hard and aggressively.
 This can wear away the enamel and expose the more sensitive dental layer of the teeth.
 Following proper tooth brushing guidelines and not wearing away the enamel is one of the keys to Not having sensitive teeth.
 This is very important, and we will discuss this more in this dental article.
 Teeth enamel can be worn down from abrasive very hard toothbrushes and very aggressive toothbrushing.

+Perio disease and gum recession can cause people to have more sensitive teeth.
 Gum disease and gum recession can expose the more sensitive root areas of the teeth.
 Tooth sensitivity can be caused by the sensitive dentin layers of root areas being exposed due to receded gums or periodontal disease.
 Receded gums are very common and up to four-fifths of people have gum recession by the time they are 65.
 When the root of a tooth becomes exposed it does not have a layer of enamel like the crowns of your teeth.
-Instead, the roots have a very soft covering called cementum, which once lost leaves the dentin of the root exposed.
+Instead, the tooth roots have a very soft covering called cementum, which once lost leaves the dentin of the root exposed.

 What are some common symptoms of tooth sensitivity?